weka/terraform-gcp-weka/README.md

 ## OBS
 We support tiering to bucket.
-In order to setup tiering, you must supply the following variables:
+In order to setup tiering, you must provide the following variables:
 ```hcl
 set_obs_integration = true
 obs_name            = "..."